spirali/spirali.github.io/content/blog/music1/index.md

 The first triplet has the nice property that it has ratios 4:5:6.
 It is also connected to the first harmonics {{ katex(body="2f, 3f, 4f, 5f") }}: The 2 and 4 is whole octaves, 3 if shifted by octave is {{ katex(body="\frac{3}{2}") }}, 5 shifted twice by octave is {{ katex(body="\frac{5}{4}") }}.
 So {{ katex(body="\frac{3}{2}") }}, {{ katex(body="\frac{5}{4}") }} are connected to the first two harmonics that are not shifted by the whole octave.

-For the second triplet, the ratios are 10:12:15.
+For the second triplet, the ratios are c.
 {{ katex(body="\frac{3}{2}") }} is the same as in the previous one.
 And {{ katex(body="\frac{6}{5}") }} can be seen as move by {{ katex(body="\frac{5}{4}") }} in the oposite direction from {{ katex(body="\frac{3}{2}") }}

 The blue points are the first triplet, orange points are the second triplet, and the red arrow is multiplication/division by {{ katex(body="\frac{5}{4}") }}.